 9. Phoenix Sky Harbor International Airport (PHX)

-Phoenix Sky Harbor International Airport is a military and commercial airport located in Phoenix, Arizona.
-PHX is the largest and busiest airport in the state of Arizona, as well as the 8th busiest airport in the USA and 11th in the world.
+Phoenix Sky Harbor International Airport (PHX) is a military and commercial airport located in Phoenix, Arizona.
+It is the largest and busiest airport in the state of Arizona, the 8th busiest airport in the USA, and the 11th busiest airport in the world.

 The most popular flights out of Phoenix Sky Harbor International Airport are to national destinations such as Las Vegas, Chicago, and Denver.
 The most popular international destinations include Cancún, London, and Toronto.